-In February 2021 the Council set out a Financial Plan for 2020/2025.
-This again reflected the significant and continuing uncertainty around anticipated changes to the local government finance system which included the phasing out of Revenue Support Grant (RSG), Rural Services Delivery Grant and changes to the distribution of New Homes Bonus.
-A full reset of the business rates system, originally expected in 2020/2021, is now planned by Government to be implemented for 2022/2023 alongside the Fair Funding review.
-The Financial Plan for 2019/2024 was approved by Council on 27 February 2020.
+In February 2022 the Council set out a Financial Plan for 2021/2026.
+While the Department for Levelling-Up, Housing and Communities programs its review of funding reforms, the Spending Review 2021 again saw a one-year settlement for 2022/2023, This again posed significant and continuing uncertainty around anticipated changes to the local government finance system which included the phasing out of Revenue Support Grant (RSG), Rural Services Delivery Grant and changes to the distribution of New Homes Bonus.
+The Government plans are also for a full reset of the business rates system and an announcement on the outcome of the review into relative needs and resources, i.e. the Fair Funding Review.
+The Financial Plan for 2020/2025 was approved by Council on 25 February 2021.

-The Financial Plan 2020/2025 showed that the Council could present a funded budget for each year of the medium-term financial plan with a contribution from General Fund balances.
-This contribution from General Fund Balances was set to increase sharply from 2022/2023.
-The plan still highlighted significant uncertainty from March 2022 onwards due to the reforms of the Business Rates Retention scheme and the Fair Funding Review which were still unknown and presented a considerable downside risk.
-This was following the announcement by the Chancellor in the Government's Spending Round 2020 that these reforms would be postponed again confirming a one-year financial settlement for the council.
+The Financial Plan 2021/2026 showed that the Council could present a funded budget for each year of the medium-term financial plan where a contribution from General Fund balances was required which was set to increase sharply from 2023/24.
+The plan still highlighted significant uncertainty from March 2023 onwards due to the uncertain levels of inflation relating to energy and fuel costs and the subsequent impact to other supplies, materials and services required by the Council.